dprint/dprint/crates/development/README.md

 - `(skip-format-twice)` - Skips formatting the output again to ensure it stays the same—only formats once.
 - `(trace)` - Only runs this test and outputs the IR graph to an HTML file to view in a web browser.
 Must be run with `cargo test --features tracing`

-For example, adding `(only)` to the description will only run the first test in this example:
+For example, adding `(only)` to the description will only run the first test in this example (you'll need to filter using `cargo test` to only run that specific test though):

 ```
 == test 1 (only) ==